 In this article, I examine the social aspects of early childhood educators’ lives in the private and public spheres, and in the connections between their roles in these spheres.
 Combining the role of motherhood with the role of educator is a challenge for women, who are responsible for educating children in both spheres of their lives.

-When discussing the concept of the educator as a mother in the public sphere, the interviewed women spoke of several types of attachment with their “borrowed” children in the schools.
+When discussing the concept of the educator as a mother in the public sphere, the interviewed women spoke of several types of attachment with their students.
 This stems from their belief that they can complement the relationship that their students have with their own mothers.
 They way in which female educators manage their relationships with their students in the education system correspond with the findings of Ainsworth et al. (1978), who described three styles of attachment (secure, ambivalent, and avoidant).
 Kindergarten and elementary school teachers can support children who have a secure attachment to their mother, and try to fill the gap for the children who have an ambivalent or insecure attachment with their mothers.

-In addition, the interviewed women expressed a connection to children who need them due to personal characteristics, which are not related to the children’s relationship with their mother.
-In these cases, they combine maternal and professional skills to reach the hearts of the children who need them.
-Regarding the thematic category pertaining to the choice between maternal commitment and professional commitment, a conflict arises from the perception that as a mother, one must think first of the needs of others and only then of herself (Friedman 2007; Nardi and Nardi 2006).
-The early education teachers interviewed in this study said they listen to their inner voices and, in addition to caring for their own children’s needs, chose to fulfill their professional commitments.
+In addition, the interviewed women expressed a connection to children who need them due to personal characteristics, unrelated to the children’s relationship with their mother.
+They combine maternal and professional skills to help these children.
+Regarding the thematic category pertaining to the choice between maternal commitment and professional commitment, a conflict arises from the perception that as a mother, one must put the needs of others before herself (Friedman 2007; Nardi and Nardi 2006).
+The early education teachers interviewed in this study said they listen to their inner voices and, in addition to caring for their own children’s needs, chose to fulfil their professional commitments.
 For example, in terms of the choice to extend maternity leave and take sick days, they chose their professional responsibility rather than staying at home with their children.
-Their words indicate that listening to their inner voice and adhering to professional responsibility caused them to feel a sense of remorse.
+Their words indicate that adhering to professional responsibility caused them to feel a sense of remorse.
 They simultaneously realized their individuality, and failed to feel at peace with themselves.
 In order to come to terms with this they must, as Friedman (2007) explains, break free from a perception that equates the interests of the mother with the interests of the child.